olive-robotics/bots_bento_icra24/README.md

 ## ⚠️ Important Announcement (2)

-The first online meeting for the Bots and Bento competition happened on **April 25 at 15:00 Germany Time**.
+The first Q/A online meeting for the Bots and Bento competition happened on **April 25 at 15:00 Germany Time**.

-You can watch the meeting recording offline if you missed it.
+If you missed it! you can watch the meeting recording offline here:

 - LINK: [Replay Now](https://drive.google.com/file/d/1Qdmai-mTGZM-Lh5DkYNu8mXWgkOoNe8n/view?usp=sharing)